nestybox/sysbox/docs/design.md

   - This may change in the future as use cases arise.

+## Procfs Virtualization

+Sysbox performs partial virtualization of the system container's procfs (i.e., `/proc`).

+The main goals for this are:

+1) Make the container feel more like a real host.
+This in turn increases the types of programs that can run inside the container.

+2) Increase isolation between the container and the host.

+Currently, Sysbox does virtualization of the following procfs resources:

+-   `/proc/uptime`

+    -   Shows the uptime of the system container, not the host.

+-   `/proc/sys/net/netfilter/nf_conntrack_max`

+    -   Sysbox emulates this resource independently per system container, and sets appropriate values in the host kernel's `nf_conntrack_max`.

+Note also that by virtue of enabling the Linux user namespace in all system containers, kernel resources under `/proc/sys` that are not namespaced by Linux (e.g., `/proc/sys/kernel/*`) can't be changed from within the system container.
+This prevents programs running inside the system container from writing to these procfs files and affecting system-wide settings.

 ## uid(gid) mappings

 * If the container spec specifies uid(gid) mapping, sysbox honors it